paleohayduke/TrafficSimProject/README.md

 Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
 Need to flip vertically.

+COMPLETED TASKS

+COMPLETED 9/26/2018: Implement a graph search.

-findRoute() sort of works.
+COMPLETED 9/26/2018 BUG FIXED findRoute() sort of works.
 Need to check if the problem is in the algorithm (likely) or something with the linking of nodes crossing roads (in some test cases a path will be generated that involves changing roads at intersections, but sometimes the algorithm gets stuck in an infinite loop, need to review the code but im too